blackwood-labs/amadeus/INSTALL.md

 Copy all files and folders in this directory into a new directory called "amadeus" in your project's "game" directory.

-You can delete the "test.rpy" file and the "test_files" directory, as these are not needed to use Amadeus in your game.
+You can delete the "test.rpy.example" file and the "test_files" directory, as these are not needed to use Amadeus in your game.
 These files won't cause any problems, but they will take up extra space if you don't delete them.

 Please keep the LICENSE.txt file in this directory included in your game.